tuj39467/OpenFoodFacts/ChristineGregotski_OpenFoodFacts.md

 - Fork the repository from the above link and clone it in Android Studio
 - Follow the directions in Setup Guidelines under "Installation"

+**Running**
+- Configure the gradle to run in Kotlin
+- Deploy APK from app bundle when configuring
+- Run the main class

 ***Required Resources***
 - Kotlin
 - Java